PhilAppleby/GoDb/README.md

 # GoDb - a hybrid genomic data store for multiple SNP panels
 ## Background
-For single institution bio-resources genotyping of subjects may have taken place over a period of some years and on differing SNP assay platforms (resulting in data referered to as belonging to different *SNP panels* or *assaytype*s).
-Genotype data sets usually reside in file system files, possibly in different genotype formats (PLINK BED, Oxford .gen or VCF, for example).
+For single institution bio-resources genotyping of subjects may have taken place in phases over a period of some years and on differing SNP assay platforma,s resulting in multiple data sets belonging to different *SNP panels* or *assaytype*s.
+While genotype data sets can reside in file system files, possibly in different genotype formats (PLINK BED, Oxford .gen, VCF or BCF, for example), this project is aimed at VCF files comressed using bgzip and indexed using tabix.

 ## Requirements
-The over-arching requirement was the provision of a simple data management architecture and the software to bring together multi SNP panel genomic data for a single cohort.
+The over-arching requirement is the provision of a simple data management architecture and the software to bring together multi SNP panel genomic data for a single cohort.

 ### Functional
-Some additional functional requirements were set out at the start of the project:
+Some additional functional requirements are:
 * Curation of genomic data from multiple SNP panels.
 * Provision of the means to query data using well-known SNP identifiers (dbSNP rsids).
 * Maximising samples size via the automatic combination of genotype records across assay platforms, resolving overlaps in sample sets on demand.